farfenkugell/es-theme-farfenkugell_lazy/README.md

 Features:
 - No system art, image is taken from scrapped games art.
 Thus you must scrape art in order to see it.
 - ~50MB in size with ~130 systems supported (easyrpg, alg, wolf etc)
+- If system has no art, it will show a black screen in there.
+Still wondering how to get around it
 - Tested on OGA/RGB10 and OGS

 <img src="https://i.imgur.com/td0u6hO.jpg"></a>